Skip to Content

 To speak with one of our railroad crossing accident lawyers in Geneva and Sycamore about your train crossing accident, call (800) 653-0198 or contact us through our online form.
 We offer free consultations.

-Causes of Railroad Crossing Accidents
+Identifying the Causes of Railroad Crossing Accidents

 While it is often the driver’s responsibility to avoid a train accident due to the difficult nature of a train quickly evading imminent collisions, it doesn’t automatically place the driver at fault.
 On some occasions, fault is placed on the railroad companies for their failure to exercise ordinary duty of care, putting the public at risk of danger.